-The more helpful position for parents would be to encourage a thorough discernment process and educate themselves as best they can on what a vocation to the Diocesan Priesthood and the discernment process are all about.
+The more helpful position for parents would be to encourage a thorough discernment process and educate themselves on the vocation to the Diocesan Priesthood.

-If your son is considering priesthood, talk with your pastor or a member of the Vocation Team about any questions you might have.
-Remember, their job is not to recruit.
-It is to help your son discover where God is calling him to live out his faith in the world because that is where he ultimately will find true happiness.
-A parent’s job is to help their son discover God’s special plan for his life, not to impose his or her will.
+If your son is considering priesthood, talk with your pastor or a member of the Vocations Team about any questions you might have.
+Remember, their job is to help your son discover where God is calling him because that is where he ultimately will find true peace.

 “God only calls a finite number of special men to the priesthood.
 These young men are not entering seminary wearing blinders.
 They know their discernment is countercultural by today’s society.
 The church today is in dire need of good priests.
 Why not your son?
 God will never abandon him.”